jkenzer/jkenzer/README.md

 # Current Work

-I manage a Salesforce Org with just under 70 users for a non-profit, (Arizona Community Foundation)[https://www.azfoundation.org].
+I manage a Salesforce Org with just under 70 users for a non-profit, [Arizona Community Foundation](https://www.azfoundation.org).

 ## Developed Using